"What is the best IRA rate out there?" is a question I hear frequently.

 - An IRA can own treasury securities, or government bonds, in which case the IRA rate will be a combination of the interest rates paid by the underlying bonds that it owns.

 - An IRA can own mutual funds, in which case you would have to decide whether to own stock, bond, or balanced mutual funds, and look at the performance history to determine their past rate of return.
+And of course last year's return does not mean that it is what it will earn this year.

 - An IRA can own individual stocks, and if structured properly, an IRA can even own real estate, as well as just about any other type of investment you can think of.